Seramity/Pleebo/README.md

 5. Create pull request

 ## TODO
-Questreme's development can be followed at our official [Trello board](https://trello.com/b/V7Suhdbo).
+Pleebo's development can be followed at our official [Trello board](https://trello.com/b/V7Suhdbo).